zxcwhale/android_hal_gpsbds/README.md

 To support bds satellites, we must pack more infomations, like satellite's system (gps or bds) etc.

-Thus I choose the elevation property to hold those infomations.
+And I choose the satellite's elevation property to hold those infomations.

 satellite's elevation is set to: real_prn * 10000 + sv_sys * 1000 + used_in_fix * 100 + real_elevation